civic-switchboard/civic-switchboard.github.io/_pages/home.md

 *  **Liz Monk**, Western Pennsylvania Regional Data Center
 *  **Kathy Pettit**, National Neighborhood Indicators Partnership
 *  **Eleanor Tutt** (until October 2018), formerly of Carnegie Library of Pittsburgh

+## Civic Switchboard Data Literacy Team

+*  **Jacob Biehl**, Associate Professor at the School of Computing and Information, University of Pittsburgh
+*  **Matt Burton**, Teaching Assistant Professor at the School of Computing and Information, University of Pittsburgh
+*  **Kahlila Chaar-Pérez**, Postdoctoral Associate at the School of Computing and Information, University of Pittsburgh
+*  **Bob Gradeck**, Project Director at the Western Pennsylvania Regional Data Center
+*  **Eleanor Mattern (PI)**, Teaching Assistant Professor at the School of Computing and Information, University of Pittsburgh
+*  **Liz Monk**, Project Manager at the Western Pennsylvania Regional Data Center
+*  **Marcia Rapchak**, Teaching Assistant Professor at the School of Computing and Information, University of Pittsburgh